 Relationships grow on communication.
 Like everything else on the farm, they suffer when neglected.

 Farms usually combine work and home in one location, this can make for very close relationships.
 It can also mean there is little escape from each other when times get tough and conflict occurs.
+It’s important to separate farming business communications from family communications.

 All relationships require effort, whether it’s personal relationships with family members or relationships with other farm workers.
 It’s important to talk about issues as they arise.
 Some conflict is normal, but don’t let things build up until someone explodes.